empijei/wapty/ROADMAP.md

 * [ ] Serve the certificates on a specific fake host/path
 * [ ] Add req ID to editor and reject unexpected requests
 * [ ] Add Intruder
+* [ ] Allow for creating multiple proxies, change ports.
+* [ ] Keep track of which proxy intercepted the request in metadata.
 * [ ] [UI] Send the whole status on ui connect
 * [ ] [UI] Sanitize metadata
 * [ ] [UI] show already pending request/response upon connection